Ole Romeny

-Ole ter Haar Romeny (born 20 June 2000) is a Dutch professional footballer who plays as a forward for Eredivisie club Emmen.
+Ole Lennard ter Haar Romenij (born 20 June 2000), commonly known as Ole Romeny, is a professional footballer who plays as a forward for EFL Championship club Oxford United.
+Born in the Netherlands, he plays for the Indonesia national team.

 Club career

 NEC

-Romeny started playing football at age 8 at DVOL in Lent, before moving to the youth academy of NEC Nijmegen.
-In the winter of 2018, he was promoted to the first-team at training camp in Spanish Estepona.
-Under new first coach Pepijn Lijnders, he became a regular part of the squad.
-On 19 January 2018, he made his debut in a 2–3 away match against Almere City, replacing his childhood friend Ferdi Kadıoğlu in the 84th minute.
+Romeny started playing football at age 8 at DVOL in Lent before moving to the youth academy of NEC Nijmegen.
+In the winter of 2018, he was promoted to the first-team.
+Under new coach Pepijn Lijnders, he became a regular part of the squad.
+On 19 January 2018, he made his debut in a 2–3 away defeat to Almere City, replacing his childhood friend Ferdi Kadıoğlu in the 84th minute.
 In injury time, he had to leave the field after being sent off by referee Kevin Blom.
-With that, he became the youngest player ever in the Eerste Divisie who received a red card in his debut.
+With that, he became the youngest player ever in the Eerste Divisie to receive a red card in his debut.
 The card was later dismissed after NEC filed a complaint and won the appeal.